HomeDing/homeding.github.io/stories/story-outdoorsensor.md

 "log": {
   "h": {
     "description": "log humidity",
+    "averagetime": "00:10:00",
     "filesize": "10000",
     "filename": "/humlog.txt"
   }
 }
 ```

+The same can be done for temperature.

 Now the config.json file should contain: